-The question of how to negotiate salary seems to preoccupy negotiators more than any other—and with good reason, considering how dramatically even a small salary increase can impact our lifetime earnings.
+The question of how to negotiate salary seems to preoccupy negotiators more than any other negotiation topic—and with good reason, considering how dramatically even a small salary increase can impact our lifetime earnings.
 The following three salary bargaining tips from leading negotiation experts will help you gain more from your new-job negotiations.

 Get Out of Your Own Way

 In job and salary negotiations, we sometimes “get in our own way,” write Deborah M. Kolb and Jessica L. Porter in their book Negotiating at Work: Turn Small Wins Into Big Gains (Jossey-Bass, 2015).
 We may fail to recognize opportunities to negotiate, focus only on our weaknesses, and make the first concessions in our own heads before the negotiation even begins.
 These internal dialogues are where the first concessions in the negotiation are made, write Kolb and Porter.

 Kolb and Porter suggest ways to address the question of how to negotiate salary.
 Begin by gathering information so that you will feel that what you are asking for is defensible.
 Prepare to explain the value you would bring to the organization.
 Develop alternatives to the current negotiation to increase your flexibility at the table, and remember that the other party’s alternatives may be less attractive than yours.

 In addition, examine your vulnerabilities and plan ahead to compensate for them.
 For example, if you are insecure about a gap in your work history, think about the important things you were doing during that time and prepare to share them with enthusiasm.